LoanpyDataHub/koeblergothic/docs/mkcldf.rst

 and answering the follow-up questions.
 More on this can be read in the `cldfbench tutorial <https://github.com/cldf/cldfbench/blob/master/doc/tutorial.md>`_.
-Next, open the file ``metadata.json`` and manually add the line ``"conceptlist": "Dellert-2018-1016"`` to it.
-This will give access to the concept list used by the `NorthEuraLex <http://www.northeuralex.org/>`_ project.
-There, this concept list was used for comparison of Uralic languages, Hungarian among others, and was therefore deemed adequate to filter the raw input data according to it.

 Step 2: Clone reference catalogues and loanpy
 ---------------------------------------------